-Use the single-edge utility razor blade to scrape off any left of remains or grime from the windows.
-You can also use paper towel to absorb excess moisture at the corners of the window for better window security film installation.
+Use the single-edge utility razor blade to scrape off any leftover of remains or grime from the windows.
+You can also use a paper towel to absorb excess moisture at the corners of the window for better window security film installation.

 Once the windows are clean and dried out, measure the size and cut the window film 1 inch larger than the window size.
 Make sure to use sharp straight-edge razor blades to cut the window film as a dull blade can tear the film.
 Change the blade after cutting 10 feet of window film to get clean cuts.

 Use a squeegee to flatten the film out onto the window.
-The best ways is to start the squeegee in the center of the window and push out to the edges applying a little pressure
+The best ways is to start the squeegee in the center of the window and push it out to the edges applying a little pressure.

 Professional Window Film Installation Steps